carnesen-archive/bitcoin-config/readme.md

 This means that when the node is running on the "main" chain `rpcpassword` is "abcd1234", but when it's running in "regtest" mode, `rpcpassword` is simply "password".
 The "sections" property of a `SectionedConfig` represents those chain-specific configuration options.
 Not all options are allowed in all sections.
 For example, the chain selection options `regtest` and `testnet` are only allowed at the top of the file above the sections.
 Other options such as `acceptnonstdtxn` are not allowed in the "main" section.
 The `config` argument of `writeConfigFile` described below has type `SectionedConfig`.

 ### DEFAULT_CONFIG_FILE_PATH
-A platform-dependent string constant that is the absolute path of the default location for the bitcoin server software configuration file, e.g. `<homedir>/.bitcoin/bitcoin.conf` on Linux.
+A platform-dependent string constant that is the absolute path of the default location for the bitcoin server software configuration file, e.g. `~/.bitcoin/bitcoin.conf` on Linux.

 ### readConfigFiles(filePath = DEFAULT_CONFIG_FILE_PATH)
 Reads and parses the bitcoin configuration file at the absolute path `filePath` and returns an object of type `BitcoinConfig`.
 The logic for casting and merging values is meant to reproduce as closely as possible that of Bitcoin Core.
-If the configuration file at `filePath` includes any additional external configuration files using the `includeconf` option, those files are read too and merged into the result.
+If the configuration file at `filePath` includes any additional external configuration files using the `includeconf` option, those are read too and merged into the result.
 See [here](https://github.com/bitcoin/bitcoin/pull/10267/files) for more information on `includeconf`.
-After reading the provided `filePath` and its `includeconf`s, `readConfigFiles` merges the current chain's config section into the chain-independent values defined at the top of the file and returns the merged result.
+After reading the provided `filePath` and its `includeconf`s, `readConfigFiles` merges the current chain's config section if there is one into the chain-independent values defined at the top of the files and returns the merged result.

 ### getRpcHref(config)
-Takes an object of type `BitcoinConfig` as input (specifically the properties `datadir`, `regtest`, `testnet`, `rpccookiefile`, `rpcconnect`, `rpcpassword`, `rpcuser`, and `rpcport`) and returns a [URL](https://nodejs.org/api/url.html#url_the_whatwg_url_api) "href" string that can be used to connect to bitcoind's http remote procedure call (RPC) interface.
-The logic in this function is meant to reproduce as closely as possible that of the bitcoin-cli RPC client that ships with the bitcoin server software.
+Takes an object of type `BitcoinConfig` as input (specifically `datadir`, `regtest`, `testnet`, `rpccookiefile`, `rpcconnect`, `rpcpassword`, `rpcuser`, and `rpcport`) and returns a [URL](https://nodejs.org/api/url.html#url_the_whatwg_url_api) "href" string that can be used to connect to bitcoind's http remote procedure call (RPC) interface.
+The logic in this function is meant to reproduce as closely as possible that of the bitcoin-cli client that ships with the bitcoin server software.
 Among other things, if the config object does not contain an `rpcpassword`, that means that "cookie-based" authentication is enabled.
-In that case `getRpcHref` reads the username and password from the `rpccookiefile` file written on startup in `datadir`.
+In that case `getRpcHref` reads the username and password from the `rpccookiefile` file written to `datadir` on startup.

 ### writeConfigFile(filePath, config)
 Writes to absolute path `filePath` a `SectionedConfig` object, `config`.
 As shown in the [usage](#Usage) section above, the serialized configuration written to disk contains the appropriate `name=value` pairs as well as descriptions of the options meanings.
 An option included in `config` with value `undefined` is serialized as a comment `#name=`.
 The return value of `writeConfigFile` is the serialized configuration string.
 This function is idempotent in the sense that if an existing file at `filePath` has contents identical to what it's about to write, it does not re-write the file.
 If the file exists and its contents have changed, it moves the old file to `${filePath}.bak` before writing the new one.